 There are many ways to design a control system.
-Adaptive control is a way of allowing a control system to adjust to changes in the system that is being controlled.
-Fuzzy and neural control allow a designer to control a system without having a mathematical model of the system.
-Robust Control is a frequency-domain method of designing a control system that is insensitive to variations in the plant model or noise.
+Classical control methods are based on undergraduate material in the time domain (PID control) or in the frequency domain (Bode plots, Nyquist plots, and so on).
+Adaptive control is designed to adjust to changes in the system being controlled.
+Fuzzy and neural control systems are designed without a mathematical model of the system.
+Robust control is designed to be insensitive to noise or to variations in the system.

-Optimal control is a time-domain method based on state space models, and was first developed in the 1950s.
-It has seen a lot of successful applications, especially in aerospace.
-Given a system and reference signal that we want the system output to track, what controller will minimize the error between the system output and the reference signal, while also minimizing the control effort?
+Optimal control is a time-domain method based on state-space models and was developed in the late 1950s for aerospace systems during the space race between the US and the USSR.
+It has seen a huge number of successful applications, and continues to provide practical solutions to wide variety of systems.
+An optimal controller minimizes the error between the system output and the reference signal, while also minimizing the control effort.

 Here are the links to the course syllabus and the homework assignments.

 Here are some sample MATLAB programs.
 Check back for updates during the course.